-Now that we’ve uncovered the root of the complexity, we can return to understanding the three main pricing models offered.
+Now that we’ve uncovered the root of the complexity, we can return to comparing card processing fees.

-The tiered pricing model has existed nearly as long as the payment processing industry, and is still the most popular option offered by legacy providers.
+The tiered pricing model has existed nearly as long as the card processing industry, and is still the most popular fee option offered by legacy providers.
 With tiered pricing, your transactions are broken into distinct categories and assigned a predetermined rate for each.

 At first glance, tiered pricing seems like a fairly straightforward model.
 There are only three buckets!
 This should make it easy to understand your pricing for different transactions…right?